Is masturbation in marriage wrong?

 I beg to differ.

 Then there are others who write saying: “my wife always refuses sex, and I don’t know what to do.
-Is masturbation in marriage wrong if you’re just really desperate?”
+Is masturbation in marriage harmful if you’re just really desperate?”

 Two different, though perhaps related, problems.
 Let’s try to tackle them and figure this out!